-Type of contact in which multiple Government agencies align their needs and purchase a contract for good and services.
-This type of contract allows for economies of scale in order to reduce per unit costs.
-GWACs consolidate purchases as opposed to having each agency enter into an individual contract.
+Type of contract in which multiple Government agencies align their needs and purchase a contract for goods and services.
+This type of contract allows for economies of scale to reduce per-unit costs.
+GWACs consolidate purchases instead of having each agency enter into an individual contract.

 - Most used for: They say IT services but they use it for almost everything now